CTUAvastLab/Mill.jl/docs/src/examples/musk/musk.md

 model(ds)
 ````

-!!! unk "An easier way for model construction"
+!!! ukn "Easier model construction"
     Note that the model can be obtained in a more straightforward way using [Model reflection](@ref).

 ### Training